 Well if you follow the steps in the previous section, you will argue that once you and your friend agree on the promise, it becomes an agreement.
 But in order to be a contract as per the definition of the Act, the agreement has to be legally enforceable.

 Thus we can say that for an agreement to change into a Contract as per the Act, it must give rise to or lead to legal obligations.
 In other words, must be within the scope of the law.
 Thus we can summarize it as Contract = Accepted Proposal (Agreement) + Enforceable by law (defined within the law)

 Now we can define a contract and more importantly, understand what is “Not” a contract.
 A contract is an accepted proposal (agreement) that is fully understood by the law and is legally defined or enforceable by the law.

-So a contract is a legal document that bestows upon the parties special rights (defined by the contract itself) and also obligations which are introduced, defined and agreed upon by all the parties of the contract.
+So a contract is a legal document that bestows upon the party’s special rights (defined by the contract itself) and also obligations that are introduced, defined, and agreed upon by all the parties of the contract.

 Difference Between Agreement And Contract

 Let us see how a contract and agreement are different from each other.
 This will help you summarize and make a map of all the important concepts that you have understood.

 |A contract is an agreement that is enforceable by law.||A promise or a number of promises that are not contradicting and are accepted by the parties involved is an agreement.|